Do not start repairs before safety clearance

 A strong insurance scope separates each part of the loss

-The best repair plan separates emergency stabilization, smoke/soot cleaning, water mitigation, contents, and reconstruction.
-This gives the adjuster a clearer path to evaluate the claim and helps the homeowner understand which work restores safety, which work removes odor, and which work rebuilds the structure.
+A clear repair plan separates stabilization, smoke/soot cleaning, water mitigation, contents, and reconstruction.
+This gives the adjuster a clearer path to evaluate the claim and helps the homeowner understand which work addresses safety concerns, which work treats odor, and which work rebuilds the structure.

 Related Guides